 A Fellow of the American College of Bankruptcy.
-Chair of the Business Bankruptcy Committee of the American Bar Association Business Law Section.
+Chair of the Bankruptcy Court Structure and Insolvency Process Committee of the American Bar Association Business Law Section.

 Kay Standridge Kress is a corporate restructuring and bankruptcy partner in the Detroit Office of Pepper Hamilton LLP.